-EEOC Responds to Attorneys General’s Criticisms of Its Criminal Background GuidanceAdded by Hawley Troxell in Articles & Publications, Employment Law on October 1, 2013
+EEOC Responds to Attorneys General’s Criticisms of Its Criminal Background GuidanceAdded by Hawley Troxell in Articles & Blogs, Employment Law on October 1, 2013

 In a previous post, I discussed developments concerning the EEOC’s guidance regarding the use of criminal background checks in employment.
 The post discussed a letter written by the attorneys general from nine states attacking the EEOC’s guidance.

 The Chair of the EEOC, Jacqueline A. Berrien, has responded to the AGs.
 Not surprisingly, Berrien has a more positive view of the guidance.
 And she did not leave open the possibility that the EEOC will reconsider the guidance, as urged by the AGs.
 Click here to read the response.